I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksmethod_item.md

 </tr>
 </table>

-`MethodId`

-Specifies the identifier of this method within its method set.

-`MinData`

-Specifies the minimum size buffer required to specify the method data buffer.
-This buffer is used to read and/or write information related to the method.

-`MinMethod`

-Specifies the minimum size of buffer required to specify the method completely.
-This size is at least <b>sizeof</b>(KSMETHOD) bytes.

-`SupportHandler`

-Pointer to a minidriver-supplied <a href="https://msdn.microsoft.com/library/windows/hardware/ff567206">KStrSupportHandler</a> callback routine.

 ## Remarks
 A minidriver uses the KSMETHOD_ITEM structure to define methods in a method set.
 The minidriver implements methods and uses the <b>MethodHandler</b> member to point to these methods.
 A client can then use the IOCTL_KS_METHOD request along with the KSMETHOD structure to execute methods on a kernel streaming object that the minidriver handles.
 For more information, see <a href="https://msdn.microsoft.com/1d7bd6f4-0aaf-4d77-8132-f551fd2ecbd2">KS Methods</a>.